Healthy Homes Assessment Horokiwi

 Rental Property Home Assessments Horokiwi

-The areas of rental property that are affected to Health Homes Standards.
+Rental property areas affected by Healthy Homes Standard.
 Healthy Homes Standard in Horokiwi include each:

 • Bedroom